scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Use your willpower to suppress a creatures natural abilities.
 The target makes a Willpower save against your spellcasting.
 On fail you choose either Strength or Dexterity, the creature loses 2 to their proficiency modifier for all skills, saving throws, and weapon attacks using that attribute.
-Each crit further decreases the proficiency by 1.
+Each critical further decreases the proficiency by 1.

 Add a target for each level above 3rd.